isaacschiffler/ecotrek-equipment-co/docs/ExampleFlows.md

 John's listing for his Blue Tent is listed on the website as "for sale" for people to see.

 ## 3. Purchasing new stock to list for sale
-Anne is an avid backpacker and wants to spread her love for the passtime to those less fortunate than she is.
-She collects her rotation 'wholesale' of sleeping bags, and posts them onto the marketplace using the /marketplace/ (POST) endpoint.
-She sets the price to an affordable amount and quantity to 17 (the number of sleeping bags she owns).
-The marketplace then can purchase the wholesale of sleeping bags from Anne by calling the /stock/ (POST) endpoint.
+At the end of each quarter, North Face sells their extra tents to the marketplace using the /marketplace/ (POST) endpoint.
+They reduce prices to an affordable amount, and set quantity to 500.
+The marketplace then can purchase the wholesale of sleeping bags from North Face by calling the /stock/ (POST) endpoint.
-* Anne calls POST /marketplace with product name being "sleeping bag", appropriate pricing of $9/each x quantity 17 = $153 total, overall condition "excellent", and description "top notch"
+* North Face calls POST /marketplace with product name being "sleeping bag", reduced pricing of $45/each x quantity 500 = $22,500 total, overall condition "excellent", and a relevant description.
-* Marketplace calls /stock/ POST endpoint to purchase the wholesale Anne put up with stockID being 1, as this was their first ever wholesale purchase order.
+* Marketplace calls /stock/ POST endpoint to purchase the wholesale North Face put up with stockID being 1, as this was their first wholesale purchase order.

-Marketplace-goers are now able to buy Anne's sleeping bags while staying in their budget.
+Marketplace-goers are now able to buy North Face sleeping bags while staying in their budget.